Facilitated Diffusion Requires A Specific Transporter For A Specific Molecule

 Channel proteins form a pore or channel through the membrane, allowing specific molecules or ions to pass through.
 These channels can be gated, meaning they open or close in response to a specific signal, such as a change in voltage (voltage-gated channels) or the binding of a ligand (ligand-gated channels).

-- Examples: Aquaporins, which facilitate the transport of water, and ion channels, which allow the passage of specific ions like sodium, potassium, calcium, and chloride.
+• Examples: Aquaporins, which help with the transport of water, and ion channels, which allow the passage of specific ions like sodium, potassium, calcium, and chloride.

 Carrier Proteins